frida/cryptoshark/README.md

 In order to build a portable binary we will need a static build of Qt and frida-qml.
-This is not recommended for development due to the prolonged linking times, but it is very useful for generating a portable CryptoShark binary without any external dependencies.
+This is not recommended for development due to the prolonged linking times, but it is very useful for generating a portable Cryptoshark binary without any external dependencies.

 ### Prerequisites